Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 JAYSON JOHNSON

 Howard University alum (B.S.
 Mechanical Engineering, minors in computer science and mathematics) and Karsh STEM Scholar.
-Incoming PhD student in Aeronautics and Astronautics at Stanford.
-My work moves between CFD, machine learning, and product design—from self-cleaning solar panels and ISS payload modeling to Rooted, a campus hub used by 1,500+ students.
+Incoming PhD student in Aeronautics and Astronautics at Stanford and Knight-Hennessy Scholar.
+Research spans MIT, Johns Hopkins APL, Muon Space, and Howard's AFTERLAB.
+Co-founder of Rooted, a campus platform connecting 1,500+ students—with $35,000 in funding secured and an official Howard University partnership in progress.

 Stanford · Aero/Astro PhD (incoming)